kkdlau/COMP4411-Impressionist/README.md

  - Choose File > Color Blending (ALT+K) to make the color chooser pop out

 2. Alpha brush:
- - Choose File > Load Alpha Image (ALT+X) to load any image.
-The alpha value is derived from its grayscale values.
+ - Choose File > Load Alpha Image (ALT+X) to load any image (the alpha value is derived from its grayscale values)
- - Choose Alpha-mapped Brush from the Brush Menu in Brush Dialog (no drawing made if no alpha image loaded)
+ - Choose Alpha-mapped Brush from the Brush Menu in Brush Dialog (no drawing is made if no alpha image is loaded)

 3. User-specified kernel:
  - Choose File > Custom Filter (ALT+F) to input a filter
  - Click 'Apply' to save any changes to the input
- - Choose Custom Filter Brush from the Brush Menu in Brush Dialog (no drawing made if no filter is given)
+ - Choose Custom Filter Brush from the Brush Menu in Brush Dialog (no drawing is made if no filter is given)

 4. Automatic edge clipping:
  - Check the Edge Clipping option in Brush Dialog